lezneklihp/dsend_project_2/README.md

 - create Dockerfile to save others from having to adjust their Python development environment

 ## Repository content:<a name="Repository_content"></a>
-This repository includes .csv, .db, .html, .pkl, & .py files for the second project of the Udacity Data Scientist for Enterprise Nanodegree.
-In addition, there are .txt, .sh and a Dockerfile which were created to make this project more easily transferable to other machines.
+This repository includes .csv, .db, .html, .pkl & .py files for the second project of the Udacity Data Scientist for Enterprise Nanodegree.
+In addition, there are .txt, .sh & a Dockerfile which were created to make this project more easily transferable to other machines.

 In "/data" there are all files needed for preparing data.
 In "/models" there are files for training classifiers.
 In "/app" there are files for running the Flask application.
 The other files in the root directory of this repository are used for creating a containerized version of the Flask app.